StewartLynch/CTPicker_SwiftUI/README.md

 ##### Item Sorting

 By default, the items in your array are sorted alphabetically.
-If you wish to keep the sort order of your string array as is, you can pass the optional parameter
+If you wish to keep the sort order of your string array as is, you can pass the optional parameter.

 ```swift
 noSort: true
 ```

-this must be added after the `saveUpdates` parameter  if you have one.
+This must be added after the `saveUpdates` parameter  if you have one.
 If not, it follows the `items` parameter.

 ##### Custom Colors